*Updated January 30, 2020

 There’s no magic answer.
 You need to put in the time to research and compare what different lenders offer to someone in your particular situation.

-Check each lender’s terms carefully and compare against others.
+Check each lender’s terms carefully and compare them against others.
 An organized way of accomplishing this is to create a spreadsheet, listing the amount you’re considering borrowing and what each lender is offering you in terms of fixed and variable interest rates, repayment terms, repayment options, fees (application, origination or prepayment), total repayment costs, cosigner release options, rate reductions for automatic payments, special rewards etc. For example, SunTrust offers a 2% principal reduction as a graduation reward to borrowers of its Custom Choice Student Plan, while Discover offers both a 2% graduation reward and a 1% cash reward of the loan amount for good grades.

 Check with your school for recommendations on private lenders.